 music, theater — and ample recreational and sports facilities and

 vacation resorts available to everybody.
-Food and consumer goods were not
+Food and consumer goods were

-sold for profit, and there were no advertisements anywhere!
-And on
+not-for-profit, and there were no advertisements anywhere!

 and on.
 You can get an inkling of this in the 2003

-Lenin, the West's first look into the "other side" of East Germany
+, the West's first look into the "other side" of East Germany

 that we never heard about.

 In stark contrast to West Germany, where ex-Nazis and complicit corporations